Bachelor of Science in Business Administration; Real Estate

 - Identify basic regional demographics and migration.

-Career opportunities in real estate include: residential and commercial development, residential and commercial brokerage, mortgage banking, institutional real restate, real estate finance and investment.
+Career opportunities in real estate include: residential and commercial development, residential and commercial brokerage, mortgage banking, institutional real estate, real estate finance and investment.

 Typical employers are: development companies, banks, brokerage companies, financing and investment service consulting.